zerasul/genesis-code-docs/docs/commands.md

 This command, compile the project with the debug options.
 This command, change if the toolchain selected in settings is SGDK/GENDEV or MARSDEV.

 **NOTE:** Due to problems with [GENDEV](https://github.com/kubilus1/gendev) project; dosen't have the libmd.a lib with the debug options, you can't use this command on Linux Systems.

+## Import TMX file

+This command, allows you to create a header C File (.h) from a TMX (XML) format file.

+## Import Json TMX File

+This command, allows you to create a header C file (.h) from a TMX Json (.json) format file.